After a lifetime of waiting, black pit bull terrier mix scores the perfect home

 This time around would be her last, because magic was about to happen.
 Because many adopters either already have other dogs or want their dog to be social with other canines, Best Friends works hard to promote Sanctuary dogs (and cats) who need to be the only pet in a home.
 Through an adoption promotion called Solo Artists, adoption fees are waived and adopted pets can even fly to new homes at no cost to the adopter.
 Ebony became a featured pet in this promotion.

 That’s how she caught the eye of Suzanne Edington.
 Suzanne had watched The Champions documentary, the powerful story of the dogs from the Michael Vick dogfighting case, and that inspired her to adopt from Best Friends.
 “I also loved Ebony because she was a senior dog and that just pulled at my heartstrings,” Suzanne says.
 “Puppies are usually the first to go, but old dogs need loving homes, too.
 Ebony was the perfect fit.”

-Finally where she belongs
+Finally where this pit bull terrier belongs

 Suzanne also couldn’t have been more perfect for Ebony.
 Haylee Heisel, one of Ebony’s caregivers at the Sanctuary, says Suzanne is “the kind of adopter who asked all the right questions and accepts and loves Ebony for who she is.
 It's one of the adoptions that keeps the fire going.
 It's what we are here for.”